 2. Historic Xi'an: The Terracotta Army and More

-Xi'an, between the Weihe River in the north and the Qinling Mountains in the south, is one of Northwest China's chief textile centers and possesses more items of archaeological interest than perhaps any other smaller city in China, the most important being the world-famous Terracotta Army.
-Xi'an's history stretches back some 6,000 years, and by the 3rd century BC, it boasted one of the highest urban populations in the country.
-The remains of the Han imperial residence can still be seen, along with fortifications and other evidence of the city's importance as the starting point of the famous Silk Road, which from here wound its way through Central Asia and the Middle East as far as the Mediterranean, linking Xi'an with such far away cities as Istanbul and Venice.
+Xi'an's history stretches back some 6,000 years, and by the 3rd century BC it boasted one of the highest urban populations in the country.
+The remains of the Han imperial residence can still be seen, along with fortifications and other evidence of the city's importance as the starting point of the famous Silk Road.
+From here, this fabled route wound its way through Central Asia and the Middle East as far as the Mediterranean, linking Xi'an with such far away cities as Istanbul and even Venice.

 3. Hong Kong

 Hong Kong is, quite rightly, regarded as one of the world's most dynamic and exciting cities.
 While much of this can be attributed to its colonial past, it really owes its uniqueness to its rich mix of old and new China.